cmang/durdraw/readme.md

 Durdraw runs in the terminal and is shell script friendly, for those wanting to spice up their automations.

-Durdraw was heavily inspired by classic ANSI editing software for MS-DOS and Windows, such as TheDraw, Aciddraw and Pablodraw.
+Durdraw is heavily inspired by classic ANSI editing software for MS-DOS and Windows, such as TheDraw, Aciddraw and Pablodraw.
 What makes Durdraw different from those programs is the following features:

-* Frame-based animation
+* Frame-based animation, with time control
 * Drawing with Unicode characters
 * Runs in a Unix terminal